microsoft/microsoft-ui-xaml/dev/ColorPicker/readme.md

 [Control Properties](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.primitives.colorspectrum#properties), [Control Events](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.primitives.colorspectrum#events)

-The color spectrum is the main two-dimensional graphic displaying a field of possible colors the user can select from.
+The color spectrum is the main 2-dimensional graphic displaying a field of possible colors the user can select from.
 The spectrum always operates in HSV color representation.
 This is because the HSV color representation is specifically designed to describe human perception of color.

 The spectrum itself is only 2-dimensional, yet a color can have up to 4 dimensions/channels (hue, saturation, value, alpha); therefore, the two channels that should be displayed must be specified.
 This is done using the `Components` property which has all possible combinations of the HSV color channels excluding alpha.
 Each of the components specified by setting `Components` will then take an axis on the spectrum and all values interpolated between them.
-The third, unspecified dimension and alpha will be considered maximum when rendering the spectrum.

 The third channel, and alpha must be represented outside of the color spectrum itself.
 This is handled in the `ColorPicker` using two additional sliders.
+Note that the third dimension and alpha will be considered maximum when rendering the spectrum.

 The `ColorSpectrum` also maintains a cursor that visually identifies to the user the selected color.
 When the spectrum image is rendered (more on that below) an array of the color at every pixel in the spectrum image is stored (`m_hsvValues`).
 This array can become quite large, for example a 600px x 600px spectrum will build an array of 36000 unique HSV colors.
 When the pointer is pressed on the spectrum, the corresponding color at those X/Y pointer coordinates is looked-up in the array and set as the new selected color.
 The look-up is simple as the array indexes directly correspond to the pixel X/Y coordinates.